SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 - composite pipelines
 - a small amount of reusable device-scoped support state

 `WebGPURuntime` also backs the explicit support probes surfaced by `WebGPUEnvironment`.
-The probe and runtime layer is where the library-managed device/queue availability and crash-isolated compute-pipeline test are cached.
+The probe and runtime layer is where required WGPU-extension availability, library-managed device/queue availability, and the crash-isolated compute-pipeline test are cached.

 `WebGPUDrawingBackend` adds one more cache layer above that device-scoped runtime state.
 It retains: